erozx/easy-gitpush/README.md

 ## Features
 - Automatically initializes a project if it's not already a Git repository.
 - Pushes changes to the main branch.
-- Saves configuration, so you only need to input the origin and remote repository once.
+- Saves configuration on project directory, so you only need to input the origin and remote repository once.
 After that, just write the commit message, and the script handles the rest.
+- Written in PowerShell script, so you don’t have to install other packages—just have Git installed on your system.
+- Lightweight, with a size of only 4KB.

 ## Usage
 1. Clone this repository or download the raw script.